Minnesota 'crisis mode chaplains' seek to heal trauma of George Floyd's death

 "I learned that recovery from a disaster can take months, not days," Stebinger said.
 "Every single time I work, someone talks to me.
 It reminds me why I'm here."

-Chaplain Anna Mercedes, a theology professor at the College of Saint Benedict and St. John’s University, said being part of this group has been both emotionally rewarding and a learning experience.
-She recalled volunteering at Holy Trinity shortly after the violent protests scorched Lake Street, and getting woried as some people waiting in line started to surge forward.
+Chaplain Anna Mercedes, a theology professor at the College of St. Benedict and St. John's University, said being part of this group has been emotionally rewarding and a learning experience.
+She recalled volunteering at Holy Trinity shortly after the violent protests scorched Lake Street and getting worried as some people waiting in line started to surge forward.

 So she gestured for another chaplain, Holy Trinity deacon David Rojas Martinez, to help.